BestTimesToVisit.com Logo

 food

-Don't leave without trying a 'casado' at a local soda – it's a hearty, affordable plate typically featuring rice, beans, salad, plantains, and your choice of meat or fish.
-It's the quintessential Costa Rican meal and a great way to sample local flavors.
+Don't leave without trying a 'casado' at a local soda – it's a hearty, traditional plate typically featuring rice, beans, salad, plantains, and your choice of protein (fish, chicken, beef).
+It's incredibly filling and a fantastic way to experience authentic Costa Rican cuisine on a budget.

 safety